Lekszander/leksblog/content/pages/about.md

 ## Conjure Club

 This page wouldn't be complete without a shoutout to [Conjure](https://conjure.etsmtl.ca) itself.
-Thanks to its administrators efforts and our university's very proactive stance towards student groups, Conjure has flourished tremendously in the past 10 years.
+Thanks to its administrators' efforts and our university's very proactive stance towards student groups, Conjure has flourished tremendously in the past 10 years.
 Through the years, we've been sponsored by **Electronic Arts, Ubisoft, Warner Brothers, Behaviour Interactive, Square Enix, Eidos, Beenox, Unity3D, Ludia, Redbull and Google**.
 We've organized the Montreal chapter of the Global Game Jam